flatcar/flatcar-website/content/docs/latest/reference/developer-guides/sdk-tips-and-tricks.md

 ./build_packages
 ```

-## Modify or update invididual packages
+## Modify or update individual packages

 You can modify the package definitions in `third_party/coreos-overlay/`.
 A complete and thorough guide for modifying packages is [here][mod-cl].